wimpysworld/antsy-alien-attack-pico/README.md

 ## Objective

-🚀 **You're a mercenary** with a state-of-the-art space fighter and a gun for hire 👾 The United Federation of Planet Earth has hired you to **dispatch the aliens and restore calm** 💰️ **Complete every mission** to fulfil your contract and earn your pay
+🚀 **You're a mercenary** with a state-of-the-art space fighter and a gun for hire
+👾 The United Federation of Planet Earth has hired you to **dispatch the aliens and restore calm**
+💰️ **Complete every mission** to fulfil your contract and earn your pay

 ### One ship.
 One life.
 One mission.

-💥 Destroy aliens by **shooting, colliding with them or using smart weapons** 🛸️ **Avoid the aliens** if you can't destroy them
+💥 Destroy aliens by **shooting, colliding with them or using smart weapons**
+🛸️ **Avoid the aliens** if you can't destroy them
-🔋 Collect power-ups to **charge the ship generator** and enhance your weapons 🛡️ A fully charged **generator replenishes your shields** 💣️ You can also **use generator power to unleash smart weapons** 🛑 **Weapons go offline** when traveling at hyperspeed 🌌 When your shields are depleted, **you're lost to the vacuum of space**
+🔋 Collect power-ups to **charge the ship generator** and enhance your weapons
+🛡️ A fully charged **generator replenishes your shields**
+💣️ You can also **use generator power to unleash smart weapons**
+🛑 **Weapons go offline** when travelling at hyperspeed
+🌌 When your shields are depleted, **you're lost to the vacuum of space**

 ## Controls 🕹️

-Antsy Alien Attack Pico should work with most game controllers.
-The in-game visuals show the PICO-8 buttons, but the following shows the equivalent buttons for Xbox controllers.
+**Antsy Alien Attack Pico should work with most game controllers** 🎮️ The in-game visuals show the PICO-8 buttons, but the following shows the equivalent buttons for Xbox controllers.

 | Action    |  Key  |
 |:---------:|:-----:|